manasswarnkar/labyrinth/README.md

 - generating walls from a tilemap text file

 working on:
--adding collision on walls
+- adding collision on walls
--adding a menu
+- adding a menu
--implementing maze generation algorithm
+- implementing maze generation algorithm
--win screen
+- win screen